 How your health insurer handles these issues can make a difference of thousands of dollars to your family budget.

-If you don’t have health insurance, you’ll be responsible all the costs for prenatal care and the birth of your child.
-However, many states make it easier for pregnant women to enroll in Medicaid or a state-sponsored health insurance program, through which all of your health care will be free or very low cost.
+If you don’t have health insurance, you’ll be responsible for all the costs for prenatal care and the birth of your child.
+However, many states make it easier for pregnant women to enroll in Medicaid or a state-sponsored health insurance program, through which all of their health care would be free or very low cost.

 It’s hard to get around the expenses of childbirth.
 But if you’re pregnant, or trying to conceive, take a hard look at your options for health insurance coverage.
-Consider both your premiums, and all the out-of-pocket costs you are likely to have to pay for your maternity care, from prenatal visits, to ultrasounds, to common prenatal tests, as well as the costs of labor and delivery.
+Consider both your premiums and all the out-of-pocket costs you are likely to have to pay for your maternity care, from prenatal visits to ultrasounds to common prenatal tests, as well as the costs of labor and delivery.
 (Don’t forget your newborn’s share!)

-When you’re facing a lot of expectable medical care, it may make financial sense to choose a plan with higher premiums, if you’ll save money on the back-end, with lower deductibles and out-of-pocket maximums.
+When you’re facing a lot of expectable medical care, it may make financial sense to choose a plan with higher premiums if you’ll save money on the back end with lower deductibles and out-of-pocket maximums.